aurajs/website/source/getting-started/index.md

 ### App configuration

-Aura's contructor take take a configuration object, that will be available as `app.config` in the the extensions.
+Aura's contructor can take a configuration object, that will be available as `app.config` in the extensions.

 Currently, the only config entry available on a barebone Aura application is `debug` (cf. [debug section](#debugging))

 ## Creating a component

-By default components are loaded from a this path : `./aura_components`, relative to your current document.
+By default components are loaded from a this path: `./aura_components`, relative to your current document.

 Let's say we want to create an "hello" component.
 To do that we need to create a `aura_components/hello` directory